Open-Attestation/oa-verify/README.md

 ### Custom validation

+Fragments would be produced after verifying a document.
+Each fragment will help to determine if the individual type mentioned [here](#custom-verification) is valid or not, and would collectively prove the validity of the document.

 The `isValid` function will execute over fragments and determine if the fragments produced a valid result.
 By default the function will return true if a document fulfill the following conditions:

 - The document has NOT been tampered, AND